 Types of heat pump systems.

-The most familiar systems are Air to Water which warms radiators around our homes, however it is not a straight swap from a gas boiler to a heat pump, homes need to accommodate additional equipment both outside and inside, typically an airing cupboard type space is needed to accommodate a cylinder that will store warm water for heating and other use around the home.
+The most familiar systems are Air to Water that warm radiators around our homes, however it is not a straight swap from a gas boiler to a heat pump, homes need to accommodate additional equipment both outside and inside, typically an airing cupboard type space is needed to accommodate a cylinder that will store warm water for heating and other use around the home.
 It may also be required to change some radiators to larger units, all that detail would be determined by the installer in a pre-installation survey.

 Another type of heat pump heating system is Air to Air.
 This system is best suited to properties that have not got pre-existing radiator pipework, you can read more about those systems in this blog post click here.